Multipurpose Building (also known as the Jerry M. Hughes Athletics Center)

 All charges must be paid before a transcript or diploma will be issued.
 Charges may be paid in the Office of Student Financial Services, Ward Edwards Building, Room 1100, between the hours of 8:00 a.m. to 5:00 p.m.
 M-F, with cash, check or credit card.
 Payment may also be made online or be mailed to the Office of Student Financial Services.
 Please call 660-543-8266 if you have any questions.

 All residence halls close at 6 p.m. on the Friday of the first commencement ceremony.
-Degree candidates living in the residence halls and participating in the Commencement Ceremony can make arrangements with their Assistant Director to stay in their rooms Friday evening and check out by 1 p.m. on Saturday.
-Arrangements must be made prior to Friday.
+Degree candidates living in the residence halls and participating in the Commencement Ceremony are allowed to stay in their rooms to participate in their ceremony.
+Students must check out no later than the day after their ceremony.
+Arrangements to check out with a housing staff member must be made prior to Friday.

 Rented textbooks may be returned anytime during the semester to the University Store.
-During finals, rental returns will be accepted at the Student Recreation and Wellness Center until 6 p.m.
-Textbooks will be accepted starting December 4th-8th from 7:30 a.m. to 6 p.m.
-Late returns will be subject to a $46 late fee per book.
-No returns will be accepted after TBD.
-Students will be charged the new replacement cost for the non-returned rental textbooks if the books have not been received by close of business on TBD.
+During finals, rental returns will be accepted at the University Store-The Crossing, Monday - Friday from 8 a.m. to 6 p.m.
+Late returns will be subject to a $58 late fee per book.
+No returns will be accepted after December 11th, 2023.
+Students will be charged the new replacement cost for the non-returned rental textbooks if the books have not been received by close of business on December 11th, 2023.

 Looking your best and conducting yourself in a manner appropriate to the decorum of this time-honored ceremony are ways you can show pride in your accomplishment.
 Here are some tips to help make your Commencement Day special:

-Students or guests with special needs will find accessible parking at the west side of the Multipurpose Building.
+Students or guests with special needs will find accessible parking at the west side of the Multipurpose Building (also known as the Jerry M. Hughes Athletics Center).
 You can exit your family car at the curb for the shortest distance to the entrance.
 If you need a wheelchair to better enjoy the program, it is advised that you bring one with you.
 Most communities have locations to rent or borrow a wheelchair, such as drug stores, disability programs, churches or service organizations (American Legion, etc.).